the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

    **dt = 0.1 ms**.

 7. Select the **Temporal Average** monitor.
 It averages over a time window of length *sampling period* returning one time point every period.
+It also, by default, only returns those state-variables flagged in the *Models* definition as *Model Variables to watch*.
 For our example the *Monitor's sampling period* is **1 ms**.

    Although there are monitors which apply a biophysical measurement